 Wayve – BGUK’s first private investment

 Wayve (www.wayve.ai) is developing software for self-driving cars in London using end-to-end deep learning.
-Where others have mixed machine learning with rules-based engineering and have divided their systems and organisations into the ‘sense, plan, act’ paradigm of traditional robotics, Wayve is training a single neural net on the whole problem, without human-coded rules.
-It uses only cameras, with no LIDAR or high-definition maps.
+The managers say that where others have mixed machine learning with rules-based engineering and have divided their systems and organisations into the ‘sense, plan, act’ paradigm of traditional robotics, Wayve is training a single neural net on the whole problem, without human-coded rules.
+It uses only cameras, with no LIDAR or HD maps.

-Transportation is an enormous market that is cost sensitive and has a constrained supply of drivers.
-Self-driving vehicles should be much cheaper, more reliable and safer than human drivers, and so should experience a huge amount of demand and, as software products, be very profitable.
-This is a very difficult problem, but the pay-offs to making a system work and getting regulatory approval are extremely large.
+The managers comment that transportation is an enormous market that is cost sensitive and has a constrained supply of drivers.
+They think that self-driving vehicles should be much cheaper, more reliable and safer than human drivers, and so should experience a huge amount of demand and, as software products, be very profitable.
+This is a very difficult problem, but the pay-offs to making a system work and getting regulatory approval could be extremely large.

-Wayve has an extremely high-quality team.
-The founders’ academic records initially attracted some of the best machine learning experts as investors, advisors and employees.
-Now, some prominent autonomous vehicle veterans are also moving over to Wayve, further validating its approach and readying it for its next set of tasks.
+According to BGUK’s managers, Wayve has an extremely high-quality team.
+They note that the founders’ academic records initially attracted some of the best machine learning experts as investors, advisors and employees.
+Now, they say that some prominent autonomous vehicle veterans are also moving over to Wayve, further validating its approach and readying it for its next set of tasks.

 Baillie Gifford gained its exposure through Wayve’s US$200m series B fundraising round that completed in January 2022.
 This round, which brought the total equity raised to over US$258m since inception, was backed by a prominent group of global financial and strategic investors.
 Eclipse Ventures, a long-time supporter of Wayve, led the round.
 Along with Baillie Gifford, there was new participation from D1 Capital Partners, Moore Strategic Ventures and Linse Capital, as well as additional support from Microsoft and Virgin.
 Ocado Group is a strategic investor in the company.
 The new investment is expected to enhance Wayve’s ability to scale and deploy next-generation autonomous technology globally.

-Reflecting the risks and early-stage, this is a small (40 basis points, equivalent to 0.4%) position, but the managers see strong potential, with a number of potential valuation inflexion points.
-For example, the company will be starting pilots with Ocado and DPD vans later this year, which will provide the system with an incredible amount of data and Microsoft is building a vision-based supercomputer for them to perform simulations on.
+Reflecting the risks and early-stage, this is a small (40bp) position, but the managers see strong potential, with a number of potential valuation inflexion points.
+For example, the company will be starting pilots with Ocado and DPD vans later this year, which will reportedly provide the system with an incredible amount of data and Microsoft is building a vision-based supercomputer for them to perform simulations on.
 The managers say that, hopefully, we will see Wayve deploy its technology in six to seven years’ time, but they note that there are still regulatory hurdles to overcome.
-The UK Regulator is using a statistical approach and developers of autonomous driving systems will need to prove that their systems work and are better than a human driver.
+The UK Regulator is using a statistical approach and developers of autonomous driving systems are expected to prove that their systems work and are better than a human driver.
 One unknown is how much better autonomous systems will need to be.

 Wise – savage derating has created an opportunity

-Wise (wise.com), formerly TransferWise, is a London-based fintech company that provides an online platform to send and receive money internationally at low-cost, thereby disintermediating the international money-transfer services of the traditional banks that have charged a premium for this relatively simple service.
-Having recognised that the process of transferring money abroad is expensive, slow, opaque and inconvenient, Wise is on a mission to improve the process for both individual consumers and businesses.
+Wise (wise.com), formerly TransferWise, is a London-based fintech company that provides an online platform to send and receive money internationally at low-cost, thereby disintermediating the international money-transfer services of the traditional banks that have traditionally charged a premium for this relatively simple service.
+BGUK’s managers tell us that, having recognised that the process of transferring money abroad is expensive, slow, opaque and inconvenient, Wise is on a mission to improve the process for both individual consumers and businesses.
 The managers think Wise’s strong customer proposition provides a long runway for continued market share gains in what is a large, global, cross-border market.
-Baillie Gifford owned Wise in its private company portfolios prior to it coming to market, which gave the BGUK’s managers a good opportunity to get to know management and the business.
+Baillie Gifford owned Wise in its private company portfolios prior to it coming to market, which BGUK’s managers say gave them a good opportunity to get to know management and the business.
 The company has continued to develop well in their view but has been subject to a savage derating since October last year as rising inflation has raised concerns about the outlook for the global economy and, for Wise, what this would do to the level of transfers.
 The managers think that the market doesn’t understand Wise’s business model properly and that the share price fall has been hugely overdone.
 Reflecting this, they’ve been adding to the position and expect they will continue to do so, opportunistically.